calle5555/Security-For-Summer-Home/README.md

 # Platform

 The choice of platform for this project was clear from the beggining and the reason for this is due to having access to a dedicated server.
 I created a self-hosted broker and on the same machine created a client that collects the data that is sent through MQTT and store it in a local database.
 This client is also able to publish the stored data to the MQTT broker which forwards it to subscribing clients.
+I am using the [Mosquitto](https://mosquitto.org/) broker for this project and I chose Mosquitto because it is a lightweight protocol that has libraries both for the Arduino IDE and for Python.

 This platform is very easy to expand and is something I wanted to do during this project but ran out of time.
 As of this moment, the project is running on my computer which is not what I originally planned since I am not able to place the Raspberry Pi Pico and access the platform at the same time.
 I am going to put this code on the dedicated server and implement MQTTS so that the messages are transfer with [TLS](https://sv.wikipedia.org/wiki/Transport_Layer_Security).

 # The code

-This section will cover how the
+This section will cover how the code

-## Data acquisition

-sensordata

-## Data transportation
+# Transmitting the data

 mqtt setup

-## Visualisation

-website
+# Presenting the data

+In order to store the data, a [Postgresql](https://www.postgresql.org/) database is used.
+I chose to create my own database instead of using a ready-made one such as [InfluxDB](https://www.influxdata.com/).
+I decided upon this based on my previous knowledge of [SQL](https://en.wikipedia.org/wiki/SQL) and because a server at [Certit Hosting](https://www.certit.se/) will be used to host the website and also store the sensor data.
+The reason why I chose Postgresql as the database handler instead of others such as [Mimer](https://www.mimer.com/) or [MySQL](https://www.mysql.com/) is solely due to personal preference.

+# Finalizing the design

+TALK ABOUT DOCKER AND NGINX AND MAYBE SOMETHING ELSE